farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 In Charge, the characters are talented and proactive.
 After all, they are the protagonists of the story.
 If they fail at a task, it's _probably_ more because of unplanned circumstances than because of their lack of skills.

-As time advances, the characters evolve and become more versatile, but this will only happen at certain `Milestones`.
+As time advances, the characters evolve and become more versatile, but this will only happen at certain `milestones`.

 ### Sessions